marksherriff/uvacs-advising/semester/f23/summer2023.md

 BSCS
 {: .label .label-blue }
-CpE
+CPE
 {: .label .label-red }

 The [laptop requirement information for SEAS students](https://engineering.virginia.edu/current-students/current-undergraduate-students/uva-engineering-summer-advising-and-enrollment#accordion97564) recommends that students come with whatever machine they have available and then purchase a new one when necessary.
 For our introductory courses, this is a reasonable recommendation.

 While the SEAS information recommends that students purchase a Windows laptop, this is not a requirement for CS courses.
 For our foundation courses, any reasonably powerful laptop running Windows or macOS (Intel or Apple M1/M2) is acceptable.
 Linux machines are often acceptable as well, but may need specialized packages.
 Chromebooks or other netbooks are generally not acceptable.
 When computing students get to a course that requires particular hardware (e.g. CS 2130, CS 3130), we provide students with an account on our department computing cluster to use the department Linux machines.
 For later courses, sometimes there are instances where course software runs "better" in certain environments, but course staff will work with students to get things running.
-That said, learning to use your personal computer as a "tool" - including, but not limited to, changing configuration variables, installing packages, setting up programming environments - is a crucial skill for any computing professional and we will expect you to learn how to do this during your time at UVA>
+Anecdotally, there are still some things with the Apple M1/M2 chips that we are working on for some classes that do make things a bit more complicated.
+Learning to use your personal computer as a "tool" - including, but not limited to, changing configuration variables, installing packages, setting up programming environments - is a crucial skill for any computing professional and we will expect you to learn how to do this during your time at UVA.

 BACS
 {: .label .label-green }

 The College does not have a policy that laptops are required.
-However, it is strongly recommended that BACS majors have access to a similar laptop as outlined above for BSCS majors.
+However, it is strongly recommended that BACS majors have access to a similar laptop as outlined above for BSCS and CPE majors.

 ## I have other questions!